1879 Atlantic hurricane season: Hurricane Seven

 The official track for this storm begins over the northwestern Caribbean on October 24, one day before some cities along the Gulf Coast of the United States first observed elevated winds.
 Initially moving northwestward, the cyclone crossed the Yucatán Channel and entered the Gulf of Mexico before turning northeastward on October 26.
 Around 21:00 UTC the following day, the storm made landfall near Yankeetown, Florida, with winds estimated at 70 mph (110 km/h).
 Reaching the Atlantic near St. Augustine early on October 28, the cyclone paralleled the East Coast of the United States.
 Ship reports indicate that the storm likely intensified into a hurricane around 00:00 UTC on October 29 and peaked with maximum sustained winds of 80 mph (130 km/h).
 However, the system weakened back to a tropical storm about 12 hours later and was last noted that day near Newfoundland's Burin Peninsula.

-Climate researcher Michael Chenoweth argued that this system was extratropical, instead noting a gradient between gales over the Gulf of Mexico and a very strong high-pressure area, while an extratropical developed offshore North Carolina.
+Chenoweth argued that this system was extratropical, instead noting a gradient between gales over the Gulf of Mexico and a very strong high-pressure area, while an extratropical developed offshore North Carolina.
 The storm disabled three vessels and capsized another, the schooner Sallie, with all but two of its occupants drowning.
 Sustained winds reached as a high as 43 mph at Port Eads, Louisiana, while rainfall in the Southeastern United States peaked at 4.28 in in St. Marks, Florida.
 Stronger winds impacted the Northeastern United States, including sustained wind speeds in New Jersey of 64 mph and 48 mph at Cape May and Sandy Hook, respectively.
 In Nova Scotia, the hurricane damaged buildings, wharves, and shipping, especially at Canso and Mulgrave, with approximately 70 vessels beached in the Strait of Canso.
 Farther east, bridges across the Salmon River were swept away.
 Two people died in the province after a chimney and roof collapsed.